 It’s a common misconception that Rooibos and Honeybush are the same thing.
 They’re not.
 The herb we’re talking about in this blog comes from the Western Cape province of South Africa, specifically the Cederberg region.
 Honeybush Tea, meanwhile, comes from the Eastern Cape province.

 Nevertheless, it’s true to say that Rooibos (Aspalathus linearis) and Honeybush (Cyclopia) are, indeed, related.
 Both of these plants come from the same Legume family.
 Both are caffeine-free and low in tannins.
-The main discernible difference comes through in the taste of each Tea.

 We’ve briefly mentioned it already, but let’s now delve deeper into the notion of Rooibos caffeine.
 It’s a common misconception that this type of tea has caffeine.